Pepsi: Catching Its Breath Ahead Of Earnings

 On Wednesday morning, PepsiCo (PEP) will announce the results of its 3Q17 quarter.
-The Street is banking on revenues of $16.3 billion that would produce a timid but positive YOY growth rate of 2% and push top-line momentum forward.
+The Street is banking on revenues of $16.3 billion that would produce a timid but positive YOY growth rate of 2% and push the top-line momentum forward.
 EPS expectations are set at $1.43, barely an improvement over year-ago levels.

 Credit: InformaBTL